KlenM/Manuscript-PhD-thesis/2_background/2_1_rand_func.md

 We can characterize random functions with moments.
 The first moment $\mu(t)=\mathbb E\, \xi_t = \int_{-\infty}^\infty x dF_t(x)$ is the mean value.
-For the stationary random function it is constant $\mu=\mu(t)$, so it's often useful to redefine our random process with a new random process $\xi_t - \mu$, as we did with the refractive index random field @eq:deltan.
+For the stationary random function it is constant $\mu=\mu(t)$, so it's often useful to redefine our random process with a new random process $\xi_t - \mu$, as we did with the refractive index random field ^[eq:deltan].
 The second moment is the correlation function, which gives more precise characteristic of the random function:
 $$B(t_1, t_2) = \mathbb E\, \xi_{t_1}\overline{\xi_{t_2}} = \int_{-\infty}^\infty\int_{-\infty}^\infty x_1 x_2 dF_{t_1,t_2}(x_1,x_2)$$
 For the stationary random function it only depends on the time difference $\mathbb E\, \xi_{t}\overline{\xi_{t+\tau}} = B(\tau)$.